 - You can also search through Pinterest to find a lot of other great ideas, as well!

 We hope you’ll give this fun process a try!
-We can’t wait to see what you come up with, and how you use your own digital letter boards on your own creations with TDP products in the gallery at TDP.
+We can’t wait to see what you come up with, and how you use your own digital letter boards on your own creations with TDP products to post in the gallery at TDP.
 Hop on “board” and we’ll see you there!

 About the Author Jenna is a traditional-scrapbooker-turned-hybrid-scrapbooker-turned-digital-scrapbooker-turned-app-scrapper.
 She’s made her way through each form of scrapbooking and loves them all, but for now her motto is KISS — “Keep it Simple, Sister!”
 She mainly scraps on her iPad using a handful of apps, but the digital world often pulls her back in because there’s nothing like a good drop shadow.
 She prefers pocket-style scrapbooking, but isn’t one to shy away from an awesome template and a kit full of goodies.